Cusp types of arithmetic hyperbolic manifolds: Rational quadratic forms

 \subsection{Projective equivalence}

-We will make use of the following weaker notion of equivalence for quadratic forms. \begin{defn}[Projective equivalence] Two quadratic forms $ f $ and $ g $ over $ \mathbb{Q} $ are \emph{projectively equivalent (over $ \mathbb{Q} $)} if there exists positive $ m \in \mathbb{Q}_{>0} $ such that $ mf $ and $ g $ are rationally equivalent. \end{defn} We can derive complete invariants for quadratic forms up to projective equivalence, by studying the behavior of the signature, discriminant, and Hasse-Witt invariants under scaling by a positive rational number $ m $.
+We can derive complete invariants for quadratic forms up to projective equivalence, by studying the behavior of the signature, discriminant, and Hasse-Witt invariants under scaling by a positive rational number $ m $.

 It is clear that the signature of a form $ q $ is invariant under scaling by a positive number and that the discriminant of a rank $n$ form satisfies $ d(mq) = m^n d(q) $.
 Since the discriminant lies in $ \mathbb{Q}^\times / (\mathbb{Q}^\times)^2 $, it is invariant under projective equivalence if and only if the rank $ n $ of $ q $ is even; if $ n $ is odd, any projective equivalence class contains quadratic forms of all possible discriminants.
 The Hasse-Witt invariants of a scaled form depend on the value of $ n $ (mod 4). \begin{lemma} Let $q$ be a quadratic form over $\Q$ of rank $n$, and $ m $ a positive rational number.
 Then for any $ p $: